sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

    your code. **TODO: actually PEP237 recommends to use 72 characters.
    Do we follow that?**
 -  A complete docstring should start with a single line describing the general purpose of the function or class.
-Then a blank line and and in-depth description of the function or class in one or more paragraphs.
+Then a blank line and an in-depth description of the function or class in one or more paragraphs.
 A list of the input parameters (arguments and keywords) follows, and a description of the values returned, if any.
 If the